HDR/GBxHAT/README.md

 ## Notes

-- Please cut pin 4 on the pi if your hat is not the newest revision published July 18th 2020.
+- Please cut pin 4 on the pi if your hat is not the revision published after July 18th 2020.